Grimur12/VNL1_24_H7/DOCS/Dagbók.md

   - Ólafur and Leonard are taking the UI Layer
     - t
   - Pedro and Iðunn are taking the Logic Layer
-    - t
+    - today we finished our Employees Logic Layer.
+It took some time to finish it and we needed some help to understand it much better.
+    - We havent tested our connections but we will do that tomorrow.
   - Grímur and Máni are taking the Data Layer
     - Data layer nearly finished where the wrapper is good and has been tested.
     - After a discussion with the TA's we deleted all remove functions as they are difficult to implement fully and functionally.
-    - We also realized we need to implement a two file read system so the user can retrieve a file, exit it and then retrive it  - again without having a half written file from previous retrieve attempt.
+    - We also realized we need to implement a two file read system so the user can retrieve a file, exit it and then retrive it
+    - again without having a half written file from previous retrieve attempt.
   TODO:
 - [ ] Create an independent Data Layer
   - [x] Data Layer Wrapper